v0idDE/game-template/README.md

 ### Export
 Your game **must** be exported as a 64-bit executable program file for Linux (e.g. `My_Game.x86_64`).
-For more information take a look at the [Export-Guide (WIP)](https://github.com/DMI-CADE/game-template/wiki/Export-Guide).

 ## Directory Setup
 You can setup the directories yourself or download the [Game Template](https://github.com/DMI-CADE/game-template) and edit it.